Inishowen Football League: Buncrana Credit Union Cup

 This cup competition is played between teams from the Premier and First Divisions in a knockout format only.

 Hannon Greene Father O'Gara Cup

-The Father O'Gara Cup is one of the most famous and historic competition in the league.
-The format is every team from the First and Second Division compete against one another in a knockout format.
+The Father O'Gara Cup is renown and historic competition in the league.
+The format is every team from the First, Second & Third Divisions compete against one another in a knockout format.
 First teams and their reserve teams may compete against one another if they are drawn to play.
 Mainly it has been the First Division teams that make the final.
 The competition lasts all the way through the season and is very popular throughout the peninsula.

-Donegal Signs Reserve League Shield

-This competition is played between the Second Division teams in a knockout format.
-It is played prior to the start of the league campaign.

 FAI Junior Cup

-Teams from the Premier and First Divisions take part in the FAI Junior Cup, which features 600-plus teams from around the country.
+Teams from the Premier and First Divisions can take part in the FAI Junior Cup, which features 600-plus teams from around the country.
 Teams who do well in the Jackie Crossan Premier are invited to compete against other clubs from around Ulster.
-Teams from the Inishowen Football League have been competing in the cup for a long time and continue still.